 Do you think a national law should come into an effect and ban cell phone usage while driving?

 The authorities’ advice is to not ignore the statistics because you can become part of them.
-For more information about distracted driving visit the Official Government Website for Distracted Driving to check out statistics, learn something and get involved.
+For more information about distracted driving visit the Official Government Website for Distracted Driving.